apache/infrastructure-website/content/pages/asf-pelican-data.md

     return v
 ```

-## Recent Blog Posts
+## Recent blog posts

-There are three different feeds used in the `www-site`.
-We show one in this example.
+The main Apache site uses three different blog feeds.
+Here is how the site calls one, as an example:

 ```yaml
 # used on index.ezmd